lbell/hydrogen-calendar-embeds/README.md

 ## Installation

 1. Upload the `hydrogen-calendar-embeds` folder to the `/wp-content/plugins/` directory.
-2. Activate `Pretty Calendar Embeds` through the 'Plugins' menu in WordPress dashboard.
+2. Activate `Hydrogen Calendar Embeds` through the 'Plugins' menu in WordPress dashboard.
-3. Add the Pretty Calendar Embeds block to your page or post, or use the shortcode directly.
+3. Add the Hydrogen Calendar Embeds block to your page or post, or use the shortcode directly.

 ## Shortcode Options

 Shortcode format is:

 ```
-[pretty_calendar_embeds ics="ICS_URL, ICS_URL, ..." other_option="value" ... ]
+[hydrogen_calendar_embeds ics="ICS_URL, ICS_URL, ..." other_option="value" ... ]
 ```

 ### Available Options